Sample

 Publisher's summary

-The earliest versions of this Tolkien story go back to the end of the First World War and the years that followed.
-But long afterwards, when The Lord of the Rings was finished, he revised and greatly enlarged it, enhancing complexities of motive and character.
-It became the dominant story in his later work on Middle-earth.
+The earliest versions of this story by J.R.R.
+Tolkien go back to the end of the First World War and the years that followed; but long afterwards, when The Lord of the Rings was finished, he wrote it anew and greatly enlarged it in complexities of motive and character: it became the dominant story in his later work on Middle-earth.
 But he could not bring it to a final and finished form.
-In this book, Christopher Tolkien has constructed, after long study of the manuscripts, a coherent narrative without any editorial invention.
+In this book Christopher Tolkien has constructed, after long study of the manuscripts, a coherent narrative without any editorial invention.

 ©2007 J. R. R. Tolkien Copyright Trust and Christopher Reuel Tolkien (P)2007 HarperCollins Publishers Ltd, London, UK